34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Back in 1979, The Great Cookie opened on the shorefront of Ocean City, MD.
 They’ve since grown to seven brick-and-mortar locations and a formidable ecommerce presence.

-Online stores need to feature a lot of content in order to give visitors all the information they might want to know before making a purchase (prices, product descriptions, product options, customer reviews, contact info, etc.).
+Online stores need to feature a lot of content in order to give visitors all the information they need before making a purchase (prices, product descriptions, product options, customer reviews, contact info, etc.).

 So, when there’s a particular message that you want to highlight, you’ll need to make an effort to have it stand out from all the other noise.